 Our kids misbehave.
 Then, we get angry.
-We raise our voice a bit to get our kids’ attention.
-We furrow our brow and perhaps put our hands on our hips (which makes us look even more imposing).
+We raise our voices a bit to get our kids’ attention.
+We furrow our brows and perhaps put our hands on our hips (which makes us look even more imposing).
 We forcefully intervene to deal out discipline.

 Meanwhile, our kids watch all this and their brains go into action.
 You see, God gave our little kiddos (and us too) these little learning machines called “mirror cells”.
 These mirror cells literally reflect what they see by way of both action and emotion.
 After all, kids are built to learn from the grown-ups who care for them.
 When mom or dad gets intense, the mirror cells stand at attention, ready to reflect what they see, and learn how to act.